 Hongwu Emperor Zhu Yuanzhang, the founder of the Ming Dynasty, was a brilliant and outstanding monarch in the history of China, he must have carefully and seriously considered his grandson’s talent and personality, before letting him inherit the empire.

 In conclusion, young Zhu Yunwen was a kind and competent crown prince, and a legit and capable emperor, who had his throne taken by his uncle through wars, illegally and cruelly.

 What’s more, Zhu Di erased most of Jianwen Emperor’s records; hence, it was quite controversial concerning the personality and talent of him.

 A Sincere Believer and His Tragic Martyrdom

-So, Fang Xiaoru believed that Zhu Di was a traitor who even didn’t honor his own father’s will, and a rebel who put society in chaos.
+So, Fang Xiaoru believed that Zhu Di was a traitor who even didn’t honor his father’s will and a rebel who put society in chaos.

-Fang Xiaoru refused to surrender, as Emperor Zhu Yunwen’s respectable teacher, close friend, and important minister.
+Fang Xiaoru refused to surrender, for being Jianwen Emperor's respected teacher, close friend, and an important minister.

 Fang’s stubbornness and disrespect made Zhu Di felt insulted and outraged.

-In the end, more than 800 people who had a relationship with Fang were executed in front of him, including all of his relatives and students.
+In the end, more than 800 people that had a relationship with Fang Xiaoru were executed in front of him, including all of his relatives and students.